TradeGuild/de-broker/README.md

-# Swagger + bitjws Example App
+# De Exchange Broker

+An automated exchange broker, which will create and fill guaranteed quotes for clients.

+A quote consists of [De Exchange Node](https://bitbucket.org/deginner/de-exchange-node) orders which the client needs to approve.
+Once the client approves the orders, and [De Shared Wallet](https://bitbucket.org/deginner/de-shared-wallet) indicate the quote is funded, the broker will fill the orders, fulfilling its quoted obligation to the user.

-The app is a Coin collection, where Users identified by bitjws keys can create and manage virtual Coins stored on the server.
-For detailed documentation of the API, see the [swagger docs](http://deginner.github.io/swagxample-ui/).
+For detailed documentation of the API, see the [swagger docs](http://deginner.github.io/deexbroker-ui/).

-[Deginner](https://github.com/deginner/) created this app to demo its rapid API development stack.
-It will be featured in a tutorial and a meetup of that nature.
-Follow and fork it to participate.

 ## Install